Ask the Experts: Hib (Haemophilus influenzae type b)

 Last reviewed: November 15, 2024

 You are interpreting the recommendations correctly, and age is an important factor in this issue.
-The recommendation for Hib vaccination for asplenia applies to persons of all ages.
-The recommendation for Hib vaccination for immunoglobulin deficiency applies only to children 12 through 59 months of age.
+The recommendation for Hib vaccination for asplenia applies to people of all ages.
+Only children ages 12 through 59 months are subject to the recommendation for Hib vaccination for immunoglobulin deficiency or early component complement deficiency or use of a complement inhibitor (such as eculizumab [Soliris], or a related product).

 Yes.
 If different brands of Hib vaccine are given at 2 and 4 months of age then the child should receive a third primary dose of either vaccine at 6 months of age.
 A 2-dose primary schedule (that is, doses at age 2 and 4 months) is only appropriate when both doses are PedvaxHIB.